To be admitted as a Master’s student at Uppsala University, applicants must meet the general and programme-specific entry requirements.

 In some cases, you may fulfil the English language requirements through previous high school or university studies.
 Find out more on how you can meet the English requirements.

 Almost all Master's programmes have programme-specific entry requirements.
 Usually, you need a certain amount of credits in specific subjects in your previous university studies.
-Check the specific entry requirements under the section "Admissions" on each programme page.
+Check the specific entry requirements under the section "Application and requirements" on each programme page.

 When the number of eligible applicants exceeds the number of places on offer in a programme, a selection process takes place between applicants.
 Students are normally ranked on the basis of their qualifications; however, the mode of selection can vary from one programme to another.
-For more information, please view the individual programme page under the section "Admissions".
+For more information, please view the individual programme page under the section "Application and requirements".

 There are two types of supporting documents: general supporting documents and programme-specific documents.